-I recently purchased this 100% cotton double knit, double bubble gum pink fabric at Stone Mountain and Daughter in Berkeley, California to make a muslin for dress I planned to sew using Simplicity D0657/8375 pattern.
+I recently purchased this 100% cotton double knit, double bubble gum pink fabric at Stone Mountain and Daughter in Berkeley, California to make a muslin for dress I planned to sew using Simplicity D0657 pattern.
 I found this fabric upstairs where all of the fabric is half price.
-So I got a double deal – the fabulous quality that Stone Mountain and Daughter is famous for and at a very low price.
+So not only was it the fabulous quality that Stone Mountain and Daughter is famous for, it was a great deal!
 I bought 2.5 yards.
 I selected this fabric not for the color, but because it is exactly the same cotton double knit as the striped fabric from which I will make the final dress.
 I purchased the striped fabric at Stone Mountain and Daughter on the main floor.
-If you are a fan of French brands Saint James or Armor Lux, you’ll love thick striped cotton knits at Stone Mountain and Daughter.
+If you are a fan of French brands Saint James or Armour Lux, you’ll love the striped cotton knits at Stone Mountain and Daughter!
 I happen to love pink, so this purchase of this muslin fabric was a win-win for me!

 Originally I planned to make the long sleeve version of this dress, but then I thought it might look more like a nightgown instead of a dress, so I altered the sleeves to come right to my elbows and I added a curve to the waist of the dress, bringing it in about three inches from the original silhouette.

-The dress was simple to make with my Viking serger for the main seams and my Bernina hemstitch foot for the hem.
-I referenced this post, Life of Janine’s blog post on attaching a neck binding to make an easy neck binding with a straight stitch and a zigzag.
-This is a really great post that Janine created!
+The dress was simple to make.
+I used my Viking serger for the main seams.
+I used my Bernina’s hemstitch foot and stitch setting for the hem.
+I referenced Life of Janine’s blog post on attaching a neck binding to make a neck binding that lays flat and was easy to sew.
+This is a really great post that Janine put together!